Navjot Singh Sidhu sends resignation to Punjab CM, says it has been delivered

 Why hasn't Sidhu taken charge of new ministry?
 His spat with Captain hurting Cong in Punjab

 This had evoked sharp reaction from Singh.
-Hitting out at Sidhu, the chief minister had said, "If he was a real Congressman, he should have chosen a better time to air his grievances, instead of just ahead of voting in Punjab."
+Hitting out at Sidhu, the Chief Minister had said, "If he was a real Congressman, he should have chosen a better time to air his grievances, instead of just ahead of voting in Punjab."

 "He is harming the party with such irresponsible actions.
 It is not his election but that of the entire Congress," he had said.